megemann/megemann.github.io/content/blogs/Hyperband.md

 - [UCI Letter Recognition](https://archive.ics.uci.edu/dataset/59/letter+recognition)

 ## Connect With Me

+**Found this useful?** Hit that follow button and clap if this saved you some GPU hours.
+I'm always building tools to make ML development less painful.
+More optimization deep-dives coming soon.

+**Questions or improvements?** Drop them in the comments or open an issue on GitHub.
+The best code comes from community feedback.

 - [**X/Twitter**](https://twitter.com/ajfairbanksML) - Follow me for quick updates and thoughts
 - [**LinkedIn**](https://linkedin.com/in/ajf2005) - Connect professionally
 - [**GitHub**](https://github.com/megemann) - Check out my code and projects